 CNVC Certified Trainers are identified as being sponsored by CNVC through use of the term “CNVC Certified Trainer” which signifies their connection with CNVC.
 In order to avoid any confusion regarding sponsorship, we request that you use terms that are free of the implication of certification or sponsorship by CNVC or any of the first set of trademarked terms listed above on any media or materials such as business cards, brochures, email addresses and website names.
 (For example, please do not use "NVC trainer," “NVC mediator,” “NVC facilitator” or any similar terms).
 We request that you inform those that you share your NVC experiences with that you are not certified by CNVC as a trainer; however, feel free to provide information about your own work, NVC training, and life experiences.

 Is that all?
 Do you want any financial return from my workshops?

 We would enjoy receiving a donation from you as an expression of the giving and receiving spirit in which we hope you are sharing your NVC experience.
-(CNVC certified trainers offer 10% of their training-based income.)
+(CNVC Certified Trainers offer 10% of their NVC training-based income or other mutually agreed to amounts.)
 These funds support CNVC in its mission to make NVC available throughout the world.